Ason93/DUpsampling/README.md

 ### Segmentation results on val set
 ![](/image/image.png)

 ### To do

+- [x] Add softmax function with temperature

-* Modify the network and improve the accuracy.
+- [ ] Modify the network and improve the accuracy.

-* Add Synchronous BN.
+- [ ] Add Synchronous BN.

-* Debug and report the performance.
+- [ ] Debug and report the performance.

-* Improve Code Style.
+- [ ] Improve code style and show more details.

 under construction...